 Also, you can get your funds in 24 hours from approval which can’t happen with most high street banks.

 Another important thing to consider before taking out your personal debt consolidation loan is the amount you qualify for.
 You want to make sure the amount will be sufficient to cover all outstanding debt you have.

-We already mentioned you can do a balance transfer to consolidate your debt.
-If you choose that option makes sure you don’t get in the trap of overspending.
+We already mentioned you can get balance transfer cards to consolidate your debt.
+If you choose that option, makes sure you don’t get in the trap of overspending.

 When you clear your credit card balance it is tempting to go back to your old spending habits.
 You should be cautious about that and act smart.
 If you play your cards right you can even increase your credit score.

 Read More: How to Increase Credit Score to 800

 Unlike personal loans and balance transfer, this is a secured loan.
 If you stacked up ownership in your home you can use that as a collateral to get a lump sum and cover your debt.

 However, be very mindful.
 If you can’t repay the loan you can lose your house.
 So don’t take an unnecessary risk if you are not 100% sure you can keep up with the payments.